Fine-Tuning Phi-2 with LoRA and QLoRA

 model = get_peft_model(model, config)

-Check how few parameters you are actually training:
+Let's check how few parameters we are actually training:

 PYTHON